Buyer’s Remorse: What It Is and How to Stop It

 Buyer’s remorse usually means the purchase moved faster than your values did.

-If you want less regret, you do not need to become perfect with money.
+If you want less regret, you do not need perfect willpower.
 You need a few repeatable habits that make impulsive moments slower and trade-offs clearer:

 • pause before checkout